-- Each of the drive bays has either a drive or a filler panel installed. - Each of the power supply bays has either a power supply or a filler panel installed. - The top cover is in place during normal operation. - Note: The front door and side covers (tower model) can be permanently removed without affecting system reliability. - There is at least 50 mm (2 inches) of ventilated space at the sides of the server and 100 mm (4 inches) at the rear of the server. - The top cover is removed for no longer than 30 minutes while the server is operating. - The Power switch on the power supply is off before you remove a functional power supply. - A removed hot-swap drive is replaced within two minutes of removal. - Cables for optional adapters are routed according to the instructions provided with the adapters. - A failed fan is replaced within 48 hours.
+- Each of the drive bays has either a drive or a filler panel installed. - Each of the power supply bays has either a power supply or a filler panel installed. - The top cover is in place during normal operation.

+Note: The front door and side covers (tower model) can be permanently removed without affecting system reliability.

+- There is at least 50 mm (2 inches) of ventilated space at the sides of the server and 100 mm (4 inches) at the rear of the server. - The top cover is removed for no longer than 30 minutes while the server is operating. - · A removed hot-swap drive is replaced within two minutes of removal. - Cables for optional adapters are routed according to the instructions provided with the adapters. - A failed fan is replaced within 48 hours.

-Working Inside a Netfinity 5500 M10 with Power On
+Working inside a Netfinity 5500 M20 with power on

-Your Netfinity 5500 M10 is designed with special features that make it highly available.
+Your Netfinity 5500 M20 is designed with special features that make it highly available.
 These features include hot-plug PCI expansion slots and hot-swap fans.
 You can add or replace PCI adapters (if supported by your operating system) or replace a fan which no longer functions.
 In the past you would need to power off the server and disconnect power to perform these operations.
 With the hot-plug features you remove the top cover of your server with the power on - something most people have not done before.

-Your Netfinity 5500 M10 is designed to operate safely while powered on with the top cover removed.
+Your Netfinity 5500 M20 is designed to operate safely while powered on with the top cover removed.
 The server is designed to protect you and the server.
-Here are some simple guidelines to follow when you work inside a Netfinity 5500 M10 that is powered on:
+Here are some simple guidelines to follow when you work inside a Netfinity 5500 M20 that is powered on: